octopus-foundation/backend-cookbook/README.md

 We are a team of high-skilled developers with more than 15 years in highload.
 We have developed thousands of projects, most of them work 10+ years, without  big issues.
 Without devops, without system administrators and big teams.
 Usually any developer in our team can solve all problems related to any very old project.
-We do not have processes.
-We have only results.
+We do not have processes, we have only results.
 And we are proud of that.

 We used a lot of technologies within years.
 We have production on Erlang, Clojure, Perl, Php, Java, Kotlin, golang, Haskell, C, C++, Rust and many other languages.
 We remember MyISAMI and MySQL locks hell, we remember Apache,